Cobot ROI Calculator: Is Automation Worth It?

 The question echoes through every manufacturing facility weighing automation: "Will this cobot pay for itself?"

-For most manufacturers, the answer is yes—often much faster than expected.
+For most manufacturers, the answer is yes — often much faster than expected.
 Our analysis of 150+ cobot deployments shows the median payback period lands between 8-12 months.
 Some applications hit ROI in under 4 months.
 Others take 14-18 months.
 The difference isn't luck.
 It's math.

 The Complete Cobot ROI Formula

-Before you calculate, commit this framework to memory.
 Every cobot decision boils down to three numbers:

 Annual Savings = Labor Savings + Quality Savings + Productivity Gains